- FEBRUARY SOLD OUT - MAY REGISTRATION NOW OPEN

 2:30 p.m. - Break out session (2 breakout sessions) 45 min sessions

-1) Engaging Families, Motivating Change- In this session audience members will learn about the importance of engaging families in Prevention programming.
+1) Engaging Families, Motivating Change (Panelists: Gloria Greyeyes- Muskeg Lake First Nation, Dawn Jimmy- Onion Lake)- In this session audience members will learn about the importance of engaging families in Prevention programming.
 Engaging families is a strengths-based approach that creates positive outcomes for families by encouraging and empowering them to make decisions, problem solve, and work towards their own goals.
 This presentation is a panel of prevention workers who have successfully implemented programs and services that engage families and motivate change.

 3:15 p.m.
 Break- Closing and raffle draw